CodepediaOrg/codepediaorg.github.io/_posts/2016-08-26-migrate-rest-api-from-jboss-eap6-to-eap7.md

 ---
 layout: post
 title: How to migrate a Java EE REST API from JBoss EAP 6 to EAP 7
-description: "In this post I will list a few points I had to do to migrate a Java REST API from JBoss EAP 6/JEE 6/JAX RS 1.0 to Jboss EAP7/JEE 7/JAX RS 2.0"
+description: "In this post I will present a few points I had to do to migrate a Java REST API from JBoss EAP 6/JEE 6/JAX RS 1.0 to Jboss EAP7/JEE 7/JAX RS 2.0"
 author: ama
 permalink: /ama/how-to-migrate-a-java-ee-rest-api-from-jboss-eap6-to-jboss-eap7
 published: true
 categories: [java ee]
-tags: [jboss, wildfly, rest, resteasy, java ee, keycloak]
+tags: [jboss, wildfly, rest, resteasy, java ee, keycloak, cors]
 ---

-In this post I will briefly describe the steps and issues encountered when migrating a Java EE REST API from JBoss EAP 6 to JBoss EAP 7.
-Not long time ago Red Hat  announced the general availability of their JBoss Enterprise Application Platform 7 (JBoss EAP) [^1] - this was great news because one can use Java EE 7 in the enterprise and benefit from the Red Hat's support.
-JBoss EAP 7 is based on Wildfly 10[^2], so the code snippets showed along the post should work there too.
+In this post I will briefly describe the steps and issues encountered when migrating a Java EE REST API from JBoss EAP 6 to JBoss EAP 7 - this implies migrating from a Java EE 6/JAX RS 1.0 implementation to a Java EE 7/JAX RS.2.0 implementation.
+The trigger was the announcement from Red Hat regarding the general availability of their JBoss Enterprise Application Platform 7 (JBoss EAP) [^1].
+JBoss EAP 7 is based on Wildfly 10[^2], so the code snippets showed along the post should work on Wildfly 10 too.

 [^1]: <https://www.redhat.com/en/about/press-releases/red-hat-delivers-jboss-eap-7-foundation-hybrid-cloud-applications>
 [^2]: <https://access.redhat.com/documentation/en/red-hat-jboss-enterprise-application-platform/7.0/paged/introduction-to-jboss-eap/chapter-2-overview-of-jboss-eap>